gaucho1978/BACCAble/docs/architecture/MENU_UX.md

 ## Personalization and actions

-1. In `Settings → Edit favorites`, RES adds/removes the selected page. `ON` marks a favorite.
+1. In `Settings → Favorites`, RES adds/removes the selected page. `ON` marks a favorite.
 Gasoline and diesel each have a six-page limit; I4/V6 share the gasoline list.
-2. In `Order favorites`, select an item with RES; `*` marks move mode.
+2. In `Fav. order`, select an item with RES; `*` marks move mode.
 Move it with the direction controls and press RES again to finish.
 Movement stops at the list boundaries.
-3. In `Visible pages`, RES toggles catalog visibility.
+3. In `Shown pages`, RES toggles catalog visibility.
 Hiding a page does not remove it from favorites.
 An automatic performance result may temporarily show a hidden page without changing its saved visibility.
 4. In `Sort order`, RES switches between functional grouping and A–Z by page